 The RiDE Guide to FRANCE

-When we produced our first RiDE Guide to France, way back in 2013, we were pretty pleased with the result.
-It contained 25 motorcycling routes in France for daytrips, four regional tours plus some suggested ways to get across the largest country in western Europe on a motorcycle – as well as one huge two-week tour that roughly retraced the route we’d taken when doing the ride to illustrate the guide.
+When we produced our first Guide to France, way back in 2013, we were pretty pleased with the result.
+It contained 25 routes for daytrips, four regional tours plus some suggested ways to get across the largest country in western Europe – as well as one huge two-week tour that roughly retraced the route we’d taken when doing the ride to illustrate the guide.

 Of course, it wasn’t comprehensive.
-Which is where this latest RiDE Guide to France comes in.
+Which is where this second Guide to France comes in.
 Every time someone told us, “You should have gone to…” or, “You should have ridden…”, we made a note of it.
-We continued asking French motorcyclists for their tips on where to ride – and we continued exploring on our own.
+We continued asking French riders for their tips on where to ride – and we continued exploring on our own.
 So this guide builds on the first, with all those extra suggestions added in.

-So this edition of the RiDE Guide to France contains 90 suggested day-trips, with dozens of cross-country routes, plus 16 complete motorcycle tours.
-We’ve also given recommendations for things to see and do in each region, for those who don’t want to spend every minute of every day on the bike.
+So this latest editon of the Guide to France contains 90 suggested daytrips, with dozens of cross-country routes, plus 16 complete tours.
+We’ve also given recommendations for things to see and do in each region, for those who don’t want to spend every minute of every day in the saddle.

 Of course, it’s still not comprehensive.
-France is a huge country with so much to see and so many great roads that there’s still scope to discover marvelous and unexpected places – so if you spot something great or find a brilliant road we haven’t mentioned, let us know.
-Meanwhile, enjoy using this guide to explore France and have a great biking tour.
+France is a huge country with so much to see and so many great roads that there’s still scope to discover marvellous and unexpected places – so if you spot something great or find a brilliant road we haven’t mentioned, let us know.
+Meanwhile, enjoy using this Guide to explore France and have a great tour.

 All the routes described in this section are available as GPX files for sat navs, compatible with BMW, Garmin and TomTom devices, by clicking on the links on each page.
 To preview a route, click on the map link which will open it in Google Maps – but please note that if a road is closed (say, by snow in winter or by roadworks) the previews may not show the true route.